pojntfx/uni-webtopics-notes/docs/presentation.md

 - Most are based on VSCode (or, to be more precise, VSCode's API specification)
 - VSCode (or its libre forks, like VSCodium) is already based on web technologies (Electron), so adapting it to run in the browser is possible
 - Theia is an example of an alternative implementation of VSCode's API, which serves as a vendor-neutral implementation of VSCode
-- Cloud-Native IDEs can either be self-hosted or public SaaS, so lets take a look at some of them!
+- Cloud-Native IDEs can either be self-hosted or public SaaS, so let's take a look at some of them!

 - GitPod: Live demo
 - Codespaces: Live demo